 Business contacts

 Processing means any use of personal data such as the collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure, dissemination, erasure and destruction.
 (This means that virtually anything we do with personal data will be ‘processing’).

+Please note: In the UK, the High Court has decided that the oral disclosure of private information can amount to ‘processing’.
+Therefore, speaking to another individual, (another member of staff or someone else) is processing personal data divulged in that conversation.

 Data controller means the organisation which decides the purposes and means of the processing of personal data.
 We are the data controller for the purposes of this policy.